What is EOS – Ethereum’s biggest competitor

 However, the future of EOS remains uncertain.
 No one can tell for sure if this e-coin will gain popularity as a transaction currency.

-Traders and investors alike will continue to participate in the ICO and token distribution until the official launch of the open-source platform on June 1st, 2018, scrutinizing the breakthroughs that the development team will reach over these months.
+Australia traders and investors alike will continue to participate in the ICO and token distribution until the official launch of the open-source platform on June 1st, 2018, scrutinizing the breakthroughs that the development team will reach over these months.

 The EOS timeline